-Remember to take advantage of every opportunity to have to safety stand up and stretch your arms, legs and torso, and stay hydrated to help reduce some of the health risks associated with prolonged positioning.
+Remember to take advantage of every opportunity you have to safely stand up and stretch your arms, legs, and torso .Stay hydrated to help reduce some of the health risks associated with prolonged positioning.

 How do you know if you have Phlebitis/DVT

 People often put off seeing a doctor, thinking it will go away as quickly as it appeared.
 Truckers on the road may wait until they are home to see their own doctor.